Tigers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- Over the past 10 games, the Tigers have been favored twice and lost both.
+- The Tigers have played as the favorite in three of their past 10 games and lost each of those contests.

-- In their last 10 games with a total, the Tigers and their opponents are 6-3-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Tigers and their opponents have failed to hit the over three times.

 Explore More About This Game